-- They form a basis for conditions in configuration rules (for example, all hosts with the label os:windows should be monitored this way).
+- They form a basis for conditions in configuration rules (for example, all hosts with the label os:windows should be monitored in the same way).

 - Labels are passed to Grafana over the new connector and can be used there for filtering, aggregation, etc.

 2. Creating Labels

 A host can be assigned labels in three different ways.
 The first of these is simple: In the mask in which you create a host, you can arbitrarily define as many labels as desired:

 To specify the labels, activate the checkbox attribute as usual, click on the Add some label text, and there define your labels.
 Enter the labels according to the Name:value scheme, and close each label by pressing enter.

 You can edit an existing label by double-clicking it in its text, or delete it with the little cross.